svantroyen/slate/source/includes/_meeting.md

-timezone | string | the timezone defining the start and end dates of the meeting createdAt | timestamp | the date of creation of the meeting createdBy | object | the creator object of the meeting : a simplified version of the user object createdVia | object | the object defining how the meeting was created lastModifiedAt | timestamp | the date of last modification of the meeting checkinNotificationType | string | the type of notification of the meeting (for group meetings) checkinNotificationUsers | list of objects | the list of user objects who will receive checkin notification for this meeting
+timezone | string | the timezone defining the start and end dates of the meeting createdAt | timestamp | the date of creation of the meeting createdBy | object | the creator object of the meeting : a simplified version of the user object lastModifiedAt | timestamp | the date of last modification of the meeting checkinNotificationType | string | the type of notification of the meeting (for group meetings) checkinNotificationUsers | list of objects | the list of user objects who will receive checkin notification for this meeting